petyaracz/Racz2024b/Readme.md

 Table: Sample of the training data

-The category labels are pretty arbitrary.
+The category labels are engineered.

 For ‘cselekszenek/cselekednek’, verbs that end in `CCik$` are the “high” category and verbs that end in `CVCik$` are the “low” category.
 (This is